 Guidelines, toolkits and policy frameworks related to population ageing have been around for a while.
 But are they being used?
 Ageing is more than a health issue – it’s an urban planning issue as well.
 COVID-19 has made this very apparent.
+And so has the 2023 Intergenerational Report.
 A case study based on Greater Sydney highlights the issues.

 The authors discuss an “ageing city” in the first part of the article where they focus on Australian data on ageing and dementia.
 The second part of the article provides more information on what is working well and what needs to change.
 The article uses data, state and city policies to assess how well Greater Sydney is doing as a city for older people.